hungngocphat01/MAL-Recommender-kNN/README.md

 ## Project structure
 - `preprocessing`: source files and notebooks to the preprocess original dataset and build the sparse user-movies matrix.
 - `web`: a simple Flask application for demonstrating the system.
+For simplicity, the method I used for serving is quite ad-hoc.

 ## How to